aiyengar2/k8s-docs/docs/provisioning/00_capi.md

 > **Note**: On a failed `MachineHealthCheck`, a `Machine` that is part of a `MachineSet` gets deleted and replaced with a fresh `Machine`

-The manifest containing these resources is what is normally produced by running `clusterctl generate cluster` with the appropriate command-line arguments.

 ```mermaid
 graph TD
     subgraph CAPI Cluster